 Each horse dictates their own recovery rate depending on these factors and other environmental conditions

-Regular natural hoof care can help foundered horses/ponies/donkeys recover quicker.
+Regular natural hoof care can help foundered horses/ponies/donkeys.

 A balanced trim helps the damaged hoofwall and sole grow in with a healthier and stronger attachment to the internal structures.

-However it should be noted that if these types of horses/ponies/donkeys do not have the necessary lifestyle changes implemented as per the above suggestions, they can suffer another laminitic episode and inflammation and damage will re-occur.
+However it should be noted that if these types of horses/ponies/donkeys do not have the necessary lifestyle changes implemented, they can suffer another laminitic episode and inflammation and damage will re-occur.

 Correct day-to-day management of horses/ponies/donkeys with metabolic founder is essential.

-The information presented here is a guide only and is not a replacement for Veterinary or Naturopathic advice.
+Disclaimer: the information presented here is a guide only and is not a replacement for veterinary or naturopathic advice.

 Please always seek help from a Health Care Professional if your horse is suffering from any medical condition.